…..And What It Does For You.

 Most washes use brushes made from cloth strips.
 But cloth soaks up and holds the water and with it the dirt and grit from the vehicles in front of you and your own.
 That grit and dirt leaves small scratches and mars your vehicle’s finish.
 Then, when you invest in a good wax job, the dirty and rough cloth starts to scrub it off the next time you return, shortening its effective life.
 The water-soaked cloth also gets heavy as more water is retained.
 It pounds the car roughly, and is tough on soft tops and any external protrusions like antennas.
 And the the swirls and scratches hold on to dirt and dust so the car gets dirty faster and is tougher to clean.

-For this reason many people either hand wash or use touchless washes rather than go to washes with brushes, and many car dealers recommend hand washes to protect their client’s car’s finish.
-Although we could do a touchless wash with our high pressure arch, we don’t do touchless washes because they don’t get a dirty car as clean as we do with our special cleaning brushes.
+For this reason many people either hand wash or use touchless washes rather than go to washes with brushes, and many car dealers recommend hand or touchless washes to protect their client’s car’s finish.
+Although we could do a touchless wash with our high pressure arch, we normally don’t do touchless washes because they don’t get a dirty car as clean as we do with our special cleaning brushes.

 Our tracks accommodate a wider variety of vehicles than many car washes.
 Some of these cars are very low slung and extra wide tires.
 Our conveyor takes them all with no problem.
 It’s even taken big trucks with oversize tires and lifts.